-- Members receive notifications for new messages.
-They see conversations listed in the Unassigned mailbox in addition to the team inbox.
+- Active members receive notifications for new messages.
+They see conversations listed in the Team Inboxes mailbox in addition to the team inbox.

 - Observers do not receive notifications and see conversations listed in the team inbox only.
 This is perfect for managers who want to monitor the work being done but don't want to be flooded with notifications.

 From chatting inside an email (you read that right), to one-on-one conversations with a coworker or company-wide chat rooms; Missive's internal chat can help you reduce unnecessary meetings or calls.